 Matej Kastelec, Pavel Dráč

-Wedge and multifragmentary fractures of the shaft and tuft are classified by the AO/OTA as 78.2–5.3.2B/C, where 2–5 indicates the finger involved.
+Dislocation of the distal interphalangeal (DIP) joint of a finger is classified by the AO/OTA as 70E3.2–5, where 2–5 indicates which finger is involved.

-AP and lateral view x-rays should be taken.
+AP and lateral view x-rays should be sufficient to identify any dislocation.